Kim Min-seok (politician): Early life and education

-Kim Min-seok was born in Seoul in 1964, the youngest of three children born to Kim Joo-wan and Kim Choon-ok.
+Kim Min-seok was born on 29 May 1964 in Seoul, the youngest of three children born to Kim Joo-wan and Kim Choon-ok.
 His oldest brother, Kim Min-woong, is the Pastor of Gillbott Church in River Edge, New Jersey, United States.
 His second eldest brother, Kim Min-hwa, died in 1987 due to a traffic collision.

 He attended Soongsil High School and studied sociology at Seoul National University.
 In 1982, his brother Kim Min-woong went to the United States to study political science at the University of Delaware but soon changed his mind to be a pastor.
 However, he led a reunification movement while there and therefore was unable to return to South Korea until 2002 due to the breach of the National Security Act.
 3 years later, Kim Min-seok was elected the President of the Student Council at his university but was sentenced to 5 years and 6 months in jail for leading the American Culture Centre occupation case.
 He was released on 27 February 1988 after being pardoned by the newly-elected President Roh Tae-woo.
 Following his detention, his mother Kim Choon-ok established the Council for the Movement of Families for the Fulfillment of Democracy, a pro-democracy organisation.
 Ms. Kim visited her oldest son in 1999, as until then she could not make it as the Embassy of the United States refused her application for visa due to her youngest son's activist career.

 In 1987, Ms. Kim lost her second son, Kim Min-hwa.
 At the hospital mortuary, Kim Dae-jung, who later became the country's president, visited her.
 Around that period, Kim Min-seok himself grew closer to the future President.

 Kim received a Juris Master degree from Tsinghua University in China in 2010.